earthly/website/blog/_posts/2023-04-09-python-data-classes.md

     classes: list = []
 ~~~

 Data classes *do not* allow you to define mutable defaults.
-And you'll get a ValueError:
+And you'll get a `ValueError`:

 ~~~{ caption="Output"}
 Traceback (most recent call last):